Western Sydney Infrastructure Plan

-The plan will take place over 10 years, starting with the Bringelly Road upgrade which commenced construction in January 2015.
-The last to be completed will be the M12 Motorway, which is set to be completed prior to the completion of the new airport in 2026.
+The plan was to take place over 10 years, starting with the Bringelly Road upgrade which commenced construction in January 2015.
+As of 2023, the only remaining component that is yet to be completed is the M12 Motorway, which is under construction and set to be completed prior to the completion of the new airport in 2026.

 Projects

 The Northern Road upgrade

 $1.6 billion of the infrastructure plan was used to fund the upgrade of 35 km of The Northern Road between The Old Northern Road at Narellan and Jamison Road at South Penrith, including road widening to a minimum of four lanes.
 Originally made up of four stages, the project was delivered in six stages, numbered by chronological order of construction commencement.

 The stages arranged from north to south are stages 3, 5, 6, 4, 2 and 1.
 Some sections of Stages 4 to 6 that were critical to the delivery of the Western Sydney Airport were opened in stages from 2020.